vjelic/bert-glog-fork/README.md

 * Added a one file test script to verify that the code works in AMD ROCm;
-* Added code to enable Horovod scaling in pre-training, and corresponding script to run the pre-training on a cluster.
+* Added code to enable Horovod scaling in pre-training, and corresponding script to run the pre-training on a cluster;
-* Added an optional LAMB optimizer.
+* Added optional LAMB and Nesterov LAMB optimizer;
+* Converted the code for TensorFlow v2.

 ### A. One file test script